Non-relativistic and Carrollian limits of Jackiw-Teitelboim gravity: Conclusions and Outlook

-Further studies can be done, for example:\\ The relation of the Carroll geometry \eqref{Carrollstructure} with previous Carrollian structures \cite{Henneaux:1979vn} and \cite{Duval:2014uoa}.
-We think that this analysis we have done in this paper could be useful to find the asymptotic symmetries of general Newton-Cartan and Carroll geometries.
+Further studies can be done, for example:\\ The relation between the Carroll geometry \eqref{Carrollstructure} and Carrollian structures previously constructed in \cite{Henneaux:1979vn} and \cite{Duval:2014uoa}.
+The analysis here presented could be useful to find the asymptotic symmetries of general Newton-Cartan and Carroll geometries.

 Given the relation between IHM and Drinfeld-Sokolov reduction, it would be useful to do a systematic classification of all possible IHM and to study all possible boundary actions.

 An important future direction of this work is also the formulation of the post-Newtonian as well as post-Carrollian corrections of two-dimensional gravity and their boundary theories following recent results that have been obtained in three and four-dimensional gravity \cite{VandenBleeken:2017rij,Hansen:2018ofj,Bergshoeff:2019ctr,Ozdemir:2019orp,Gomis:2019nih}.
 This is a work in progress.